CommonsBuild/tec-shutdown/README.md

 1. Deploy the implementation contract (TECClaim)
 2. Deploy the factory contract (TECClaimFactory) with the implementation address
 3. Use the factory to create a proxy with initialization parameters
+4. Call `createSnapshotToken()` to create the snapshot token at the current block
+5. (Optional) Call `burn()` to adjust specific addresses' balances if needed
-4. Transfer redeemable tokens (DAI, RETH, etc.) to the proxy address
+6. Transfer redeemable tokens (DAI, RETH, etc.) to the proxy address
-5. Call `startClaim()` to activate claiming
+7. Call `startClaim()` to activate claiming

 Example deployment flow is demonstrated in the ignition module and test suite setup.